Wouldn’t it be wonderful if everybody in your organization agreed on what it takes for fundraising success?

 This means that: it’s important to believe the fundraising staffer regarding what strategies work best.

 This also means that your leadership should NOT make fundraising strategy decisions based on their own personal preferences and private opinions of what they like.

-5. Success in fund development requires help and support from everyone in the organization.
+5. Fundraising success requires help and support from everyone in the organization.